Account

 There are several other categories of business-related expenditures which are tax-deductible.
 Many freelancers and small business owners can deduct one-half of their self-employment taxes paid on their income tax returns.

 You may also take a tax deduction for interest payments on credit cards or business loans, if the underlying expenses were ordinary and necessary business expenses.
-The credit card or loan, however, must be in your own name.
+The credit card or loan, however, must be in your own name or the business name.
 You cannot take a deduction for interest on someone else’s credit card, even if the underlying purchase was for your business.
 Rental property business owners may deduct mortgage interest and real estate taxes.

 Tuition, books, supplies, transportation, lab fees, and other expenses for professional development, either for you or for an employee may be deducted.
+The expenses must be for education that will maintain or improve the skills for your present work.

 What is the qualified business income deduction?

 This deduction, which was available for the first time in the 2018 tax year as part of the Tax Cuts and Jobs Act, is designed for businesses, including sole proprietorships, LLCs, partnerships, and S-corporations, with pass-through income.
 The QBI is not technically a business tax deduction.
 It is a personal deduction for individuals with pass-through business income.
+Currently, the 2025 tax year will be the last tax year that the QBI deduction can be claimed.
+Congress may choose to extend the QBI deduction before it expires.

 Are tax deductions available for different types of insurance?